SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-react.md

 index: 0
 version: v7.0
 tags: [react, getting started, authentication, client]
-description: This tutorial shows you how to authenticatie your a React app to sensenet.
+description: This tutorial shows you how to authenticate your a React app to sensenet.
 ---

-This tutorial shows you how to authenticatie your React app to sensenet.
+This tutorial shows you how to authenticate your React app to sensenet.

 You should install the sensenet oidc-react lib as a dependency of your project: